hfakoor222/Routing_Diagnostics_App/README.md

 My eventual plan is to add diagnostics to Connection_Handler.py, which include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions.
 There's an argument for adding a spoofed ip header functionality as well, from the central node.

 Adding these in only means updating the view layer which is presented as CLI.
+It is a CLI based app: update for curses library as an overlay, or a web hosted app may be added.

 The one area I may refactor a good bit is the CLI.py itself and rework the while loops into functions.